Open-Study-College/osc-stack/README.md

     ```sh
     fly secrets set SESSION_SECRET=$(openssl rand -hex 32) --app osc-stack
     fly secrets set SESSION_SECRET=$(openssl rand -hex 32) --app osc-stack-staging
+    fly secrets set SESSION_SECRET=$(openssl rand -hex 32) --app osc-stack-release
     ```

     If you don't have openssl installed, you can also use [1password](https://1password.com/password-generator/) to generate a random secret, just replace `$(openssl rand -hex 32)` with the generated secret.

--   Create a persistent volume for the sqlite database for both your staging and production environments.
+-   Create a persistent volume for the sqlite database for both your staging and production and release environments.
 Run the following:

     ```sh
     fly volumes create data --size 1 --app osc-stack
     fly volumes create data --size 1 --app osc-stack-staging
+    fly volumes create data --size 1 --app osc-stack-release
     ```

 Now that everything is set up you can commit and push your changes to your repo.
-Every commit to your `main` branch will trigger a deployment to your production environment, and every commit to your `dev` branch will trigger a deployment to your staging environment.
+Every commit to your `main` branch will trigger a deployment to your production environment, and every commit to your `dev` branch will trigger a deployment to your staging environment and every commit to your `release` branch will trigger a deployment to your release enviroment

 -   When cloning the repo, do not forget to run the "flyctl auth token" and place the value iinside github secrets for ci/cd to work (FLY_API_TOKEN), furthermore, you should create (CHROMATIC_PROJECT_TOKEN) by starting a new project in chromatic and place it inside github secrets, finally, create a FLY_PR_BRANCH_SESSION_SECRET (any value) and place it inside github secrets